apache/apex-site/src/md/contributing.md

 * Publishing papers and blogs
 * Present at conferences or spread the word in other ways

 People that help with the project in any of the above categories or other ways are contributors.
 See the [roles](http://www.apache.org/foundation/how-it-works.html#roles) as defined by the ASF.

-## Becoming a committer

-Community members that make sustained, welcome contributions to the project may be invited to become a committer.
-Committers are voted in by the PMC.
-A committer has a signed Contributor License Agreement ([CLA](http://www.apache.org/licenses/icla.txt)) on file and an apache.org address.
+Community members that make sustained, welcome contributions to the project may be invited to become a [committer](/people.html).

-We expect committers to subscribe to the [project mailing lists](community.html#mailing-lists).

-A committer will be considered “emeritus/inactive” by not contributing in any form to the project for over 1 year.
-An emeritus committer may request reinstatement of commit access from the PMC.
-Such reinstatement is subject to lazy consensus of active PMC members.

-The Project Management Committee ([PMC](http://www.apache.org/dev/pmc.html)) is responsible for the oversight of the project and it also decides who to add as a PMC member.
-Existing committers may be invited to become a PMC member after consistent contribution and activity over a period of time and participation in directional and community building discussions.

 ## Code Style

 Apache Apex follows coding style that is closest to K & R style and uses [Checkstyle](http://checkstyle.sourceforge.net/) tool to enforce these standards.
 Travis CI will fail for any pull request that introduces any style violations.

 The checkstyle configuration that Apache Apex projects use is present here : https://github.com/apache/apex-core/blob/master/codestyle-config/src/main/resources/apex_checks.xml